 Causes can be different and solutions flexible.
-Here in this blog, REWA offers a logic board repair solution regarding to this iPhone won’t turn on issue.
+Here in this blog, REWA offers a logic board repair solution regarding this iPhone won’t turn on the issue.
 If you have different opinions, please leave a comment below.

 iPhone Won’t Turn On Brief Introduction

 The iPhone won’t turn on normally after holding the power key.
 Run detection process and we find that the logic board comes with leak current as 900mA and the PMIC is over-heated.
 Whereas capacitance around the PMIC shows no short-circuit.
 Therefore we can draw the conclusion that the PMIC is damaged and need to be replaced with a new one.

 Power key power up, the phone cannot boot normally

 Connect the phone with the DC power supply, the booting current jumps to 900mA, which is an abnormal value.

 Take out the logic board and connect the logic board with the DC power supply.
 The logic board displays with leak current as 900mA.